 All staff and volunteers working in the school must be given a copy of the Child Protection policy immediately upon starting work at the school as part of their induction.
 All staff and volunteers working in the school must complete safeguarding training appropriate to their role as part of their induction and at a minimum of annually thereafter.
-The school draws upon School Improvement Liverpool's induction template (Schools' Safeguarding Handbook) to ensure all appropriate policies and guidance are shared.
-After each annual Designated Safeguarding Lead training a programme of staff training is devised for that academic year.
-This includes induction for all staff, students and volunteers and any safeguarding updates.
+As part of the requirement for all staff to undergo regular updated safeguarding training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring), safeguarding training will be integrated, aligned and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+The school's safeguarding training plan will build upon existing staff knowledge, in addition to refreshing key knowledge, and will be pertinent to the needs of the school community.
+The school draws upon School Improvement Liverpool's induction template and Safeguarding Induction Booklet (Schools' Safeguarding Handbook) to ensure all appropriate policies and guidance are shared.
+The school have planned for regular Safeguarding updates, as well as annual Safeguarding training - this includes refresher training for all staff trained to DSL level.